-In a recent round of our Women's Club Championship Plate, two players completed a match 'off the stick' instead of applying the handicap allowance that Player B should have received.
-Player A won the match, but once it came to light that Player B should have received 10 strokes, Player A felt bad about the result and she conceded the match the Player B.
+Q. In a recent round of our Women's Club Championship Plate, two players completed a match 'off the stick' instead of applying the handicap allowance that Player B should have received.
+Player A won the match, but once it came to light that Player B should have received 10 strokes, Player A felt bad about the result and she conceded the match to Player B.

 Is the concession permitted?

 A. Player A cannot concede a match that has already completed (See Rule 3.2b(1).)